edwinunger/edwinunger.github.io/_posts/2015-03-05-t5-ruby-classes.md

 title:  "Instance Variables Are the Opiate of the Classes"
 date:   2015-03-05
 categories: blog
+excerpt: "This week at DBC, we've delved deep into the world of Ruby Classes.
+For the uninitiated, Classes in Ruby are like blueprints for creating objects and methods.
+If you have a Class that contains a set of methods, you can run that class over and over again and get slightly different results based on the rules you provide every time you run an <em>instance</em> of that Class.
+If none of that makes any sense, don't worry.
+Today I'm here to show you what a Ruby Class would look like if we created one in the real world."
 ---

 <h3>Technical Blog 5: Classes in Ruby</h3>